DECODE: Domain-aware Continual Domain Expansion for Motion Prediction: DECODE for motion prediction

-The mathematical formulations described previously lay the foundation for establishing a performance lower bound within our framework, which is achieved by using a pre-trained generalized model to predict the prior parameters.
-Accordingly, the decoder, as referenced in (\ref{eq: decoder}), is adapted to output these predicted parameters $\chi$.
-Given $m^*$ as the ID of the best specialized model as determined by (\ref{eq: evidence}), the posterior parameters are updated by integrating the predicted parameters from both the generalized and specialized models.
-The specific equations for this integration process are as follows:
+The above formulation provides the foundation for defining a performance lower bound in our framework, achieved by using a pre-trained generalized model to predict the prior parameters.
+The decoder in~(\ref{eq: decoder}) is adapted to output these predicted $\chi$ values.
+Given $m^*$ as the ID of the best specialized model from~(\ref{eq: evidence}), the posterior parameters are then computed by combining predictions from both the generalized and specialized models.
+The integration is defined as:

 Here, $\chi^{(0)}$ and $\chi^{(m^*)}$ represent the predicted parameters from the generalized and specialized models, respectively.
 A default constant value, generally small, is assigned to $e^{(0)}$ to represent the baseline evidence level.
 The domain-specific evidence is then estimated using the normalizing flow, as described in the following equation: